Encephalitides caused by bornaviruses (BoDV-1 and VSBV-1)

 Field shrews infected with BoDV-1 and exotic squirrels infected with VSBV-1 appear healthy and show no conspicuous organ changes.
 However, they excrete the viruses with saliva and urine.
 Scratch or bite injuries as well as mucosal contact with virus-containing excretions of the animals are therefore possible routes of infection.

 Direct contact with shrews and exotic squirrels as well as their carcasses and excretions should be avoided urgently.
 According to current knowledge, there is no transmission from human to human.
-Further information on BoDV-1 can be found here in the leaflet.
+Further information on BoDV-1 can be found here in the leaflet (only in German).

 There is no established therapy.
 Ribavirin and especially favipiravir show inhibitory properties against bornaviruses in vitro; use in human infections is therefore conceivable.
 Whether an additional immunosuppressive therapy, which may possibly lead to longer survival, is useful can be discussed in view of the immunopathogenetic changes in bornavirus encephalitis.